 The Human Resources and Compensation Committee has the discretion to retain, at the Corporation's expense, independent counsel or consultants to advise members on questions concerning executive and/or director compensation.
-For the fiscal years ended January 31, 2016 and February 1, 2015, the Human Resources and Compensation Committee chose to rely on the knowledge and experience of its members, internal human resources expertise, external market data gathered, at management's request, by Towers, and recommendations of the CEO to set appropriate levels of compensation for other NEOs.
+For the fiscal years ended January 29, 2017 and January 31, 2016, the Human Resources and Compensation Committee chose to rely on the knowledge and experience of its members, internal human resources expertise, external market data gathered, at management's request, by Towers, and recommendations of the Executive Chairman and the CEO to set appropriate levels of compensation for other NEOs.